top of page

 Kindness isn't a "soft skill."
 It’s a survival strategy.

-Most people think of kindness as being "nice."
-They’re wrong.
-I learned the difference in the 1990s, sitting in meeting rooms at the Children’s Aid Society of Ottawa.
-As a former Crown Ward, I didn't have the luxury of being "nice" to get what I needed— I had to be strategic.
-I had to learn how to advocate for myself in a system that wasn't designed to listen.
+Most people think of kindness as simply being "nice."
+As a former Crown Ward, I didn’t have the luxury of being "nice" to get what I needed.
+I had to be strategic.
+I learned how to advocate for myself in a system that wasn’t designed to listen.

 That was my first masterclass in communications.

-For the last 15+ years, I’ve built a career as a strategist, but the blueprint didn’t come from a textbook or a boardroom.
-It came from those CAS meeting rooms.
+For over 15 years, I’ve built a career as a strategist.
+The blueprint didn’t come from a textbook or a boardroom; it emerged from CAS meeting rooms.
 It was forged in the realization that Kindness is non-negotiable.

 The Memoir: Building the Foundation

-The KiNDNESS Doctrine is not a "how-to" book.
-It’s a "how-I-got-here" book.
+The KiNDNESS Doctrine is not just a "how-to" book.
+It’s a "how-I-got-here" story.

-Before you can apply a framework, you have to understand the philosophy behind it.
-You can't just "be kind" in business if you don't understand that kindness requires a spine.
+Before applying a framework, you must understand the philosophy behind it.
+You can't simply "be kind" in business without realizing that kindness requires a spine.

 This is the raw, unfiltered account of how I built that spine.
-It’s the story of moving from a ward of the state to a communications architect, and the moments of friction that forced me to define my own rules for engagement.
+It’s the story of moving from a ward of the state to a communications architect.
+It includes the moments of friction that forced me to define my own rules for engagement.

 Through the stories in the book, I introduce the pillars of what eventually became my proprietary protocol for constructive conversation: